abpframework/abp/docs/en/Modules/cms-kit/Reaction-System.md

 ### MVC UI

-The reaction system provides a reaction widget to allow users send reactions to resources in public websites.
-You can simply place the widget to the like below.
+The reaction system provides a reaction widget to allow users to send reactions to resources on public websites.
+You can place the widget on a page like below.

 ```csharp
 @await Component.InvokeAsync(typeof(ReactionSelectionViewComponent), new